CarSmallGuo/flutter_oshm/README.en.md

 5. If the application with the debug signature cannot be started on a device of API 11 Beta1, replace the debug signature with a formal signature or enable the developer mode on the device.
 (Steps: Go to **Settings** > **General** > **Developer mode**.)

-6. If the message `Invalid CEN header (invalid zip64 extra data field size)` is reported, replace the JDK version.
-For details, see [JDK-8313765](https://bugs.openjdk.org/browse/JDK-8313765).

-7. Updated ROM of Beta2 no longer supports anonymous memory with the execution permission.
+6. Updated ROM of Beta2 no longer supports anonymous memory with the execution permission.
 As a result, debugging crashes.

    1. Solution: Update **flutter_flutter** to a version later than a44b8a6d (2024-07-25).
    2. Key logs: